 In each class of violations, the principal/designee shall hear the student's explanation and, if necessary, consult further with school personnel before determining the classification of the violation.
-Due process involving student rights shall be followed.
+Appropriate due process shall be provided.
 No student shall be punished for any suspected violation until the person responsible for implementing the disciplinary action has considered evidence, including hearsay, and has given the student an opportunity to be heard and to present witnesses.
+Administrators/school personnel may talk to students, as part of an investigation or concern, regarding school matters without parent permission and/or presence.